Chart Color Schemes

 Blaxland ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Blaxland, as per the census conducted on 28 June 2016, showed low cultural diversity with 84.6% of its population born in Australia, 93.7% being citizens, and 93.8% speaking English only at home.
-Christianity was the predominant religion in Blaxland, accounting for 54.2% of the population, compared to 47.1% across Greater Sydney.
-The top three ancestry groups were English (30.0%), Australian (28.5%), and Irish (9.9%).
+Blaxland had a cultural diversity level below average, with 84.6% of its population born in Australia, 93.7% being citizens, and 93.8% speaking English only at home.
+Christianity was the predominant religion in Blaxland, accounting for 54.2%, compared to 47.1% across Greater Sydney.
+In terms of ancestry, the top three groups were English (30.0%), Australian (28.5%), and Irish (9.9%).

 Frequently Asked Questions - Diversity